peteroupc/peteroupc.github.io/colorgen.md

 > **Notes:**
 >
 > 1. In the pseudocode just given, 3x3 matrices are used to transform a linear RGB color to or from XYZ form.
 The matrix shown in `XYZTosRGB` or `XYZTosRGBD50` is the [inverse of the matrix](http://peteroupc.github.io/html3dutil/tutorial-matrixdetails.html#Matrix_Inversions) shown in `XYZFromsRGB` or `XYZFromsRGBD50`, respectively.<sup>[(10)](#Note10)</sup>
-> 2. Where the XYZ color will be relative to a different white point than the RGB color space's usual white point, a [_chromatic adaptation_](https://en.wikipedia.org/wiki/Chromatic_adaptation) from one white point to another (such as a linear Bradford transformation) needs to be done to the RGB-to-XYZ matrix.
+> 2. Where the XYZ color will be relative to a different white point than the RGB color space's usual white point, a [_chromatic adaptation transform_](https://en.wikipedia.org/wiki/Chromatic_adaptation) from one white point to another (such as a linear Bradford transformation) needs to be done to the RGB-to-XYZ matrix.
 The XYZ-to-RGB matrix is then the [inverse](http://peteroupc.github.io/html3dutil/tutorial-matrixdetails.html#Matrix_Inversions) of the adapted matrix.
 The `XYZFromsRGBD50` and `XYZTosRGBD50` methods are examples of such adaptation.<sup>[(10)](#Note10)</sup>

 <a id=Chromaticity_Coordinates></a>
 #### Chromaticity Coordinates